meenulekha/tp/docs/UserGuide.md

 - comma in the comment might cause the csv file to be corrupted.
   Do not open the list.csv file while the application is running.

-### Removing a person : `Remove`
+### Removing a person : `delete`

-Remove specific participants from the database.
+Deletes the person identified by the index shown in the displayed person list.

-Format: `remove <id>`
+Format: `delete ID`

-Example:
-`remove 1`
-Acceptable values for each parameter
+- The ID used must exist in the list.

+Examples:

-- `<id>`: the id of the contact in the list
+- `delete 1` deletes the first person in the list.

-Precise expected outputs when the command succeeds

-- You have successfully deleted <category> <name>.
-  Example: You have successfully deleted participant John Doe.
-  Precise expected outputs when the command fails
-- Error: no contact with id <id>. (when name is not in the list)

 ### Clearing all entries : `clear`